luispedro/BuildingMachineLearningSystemsWithPython/ch04/README.rst

 To generate the model, you can run the ``wikitopics_create.py`` script, while the ``wikitopics_plot.py`` script will plot the most heavily discussed topic as well as the least heavily discussed one.
+The code is split into steps as the first one can take a very long time.
+Then it saves the results so that you can later explore them at leisure.

 You should not expect that your results will exactly match the results in the book, for two reasons: